Aubrey McClendon was born on July 14, 1959, in Oklahoma City, Oklahoma, to Joe Conner and Carole Kerr McClendon. He is the great-nephew of...

 In 1993 McClendon took Chesapeake Energy public.
 Chesapeake is now the second largest producer of natural gas, the most active driller using hydraulic fracturing, and one of the top 15 oil producers in the United States.
 It is also the largest leasehold owner in the U.S. with approximately 14 million net acres under lease.

-McClendon is also on the boards of directors for Sundrop Fuels, a company attempting to create synthetic gasoline from methane and biomass.
+McClendon is a former director of Sundrop Fuels, a company attempting to create synthetic gasoline from methane and biomass.

 “Environmental activists … that I have talked to continue to naively presume that our great country need only rely on wind and solar energy to meet our current and future energy needs.”